-- Students MUST complete capstone research. - Students will complete a revised Capstone Research Paper by Friday, March 13, 2015 - Students will prepare a presentation and give the presentation at the Academic Convivium on April 24, 2015. - Students will meet with either Dean Minkler or Dr. Jones at least twice (in-person) throughout the semester.
-Students will also communicate with their faculty mentors. - Students will attend (3) campus events and report them to the instructors by May 11, 2015.
+- Students MUST complete capstone research. - Students will complete a revised Capstone Research Paper by Friday, March 18, 2016 - Students will prepare a presentation and give the presentation at the Academic Convivium on April 29, 2016. - Students will meet with either Dr. Jones, Dr. Levy, or Dean Minkler at least twice (in-person) throughout the semester.
+Students will also communicate with their faculty mentors. - Students will attend (3) campus events and report them to the instructors by May 9, 2016.